 Used Toyota 4Runner Models

-Prior to this, there was the fourth-generation 4Runner, which was produced from 2003-'09.
+The fourth-generation 4Runner was produced from 2003 to 2009.
 As before, this 4Runner was meant to be off-road-worthy, good-looking and built to last.
 The frame employed fully boxed side rails that significantly increased torsional rigidity.
-This eliminated much of the body flex that gave the previous version a sloppy ride on the highway.
-The fourth-generation 4Runner also featured a roomier and much-improved cabin.
+This eliminated much of the body flex that gave the previous version a sloppy ride on broken pavement.
+The fourth-generation 4Runner also featured a roomier and much-improved cabin compared to before.

 In reviews, we found the fourth-generation Toyota 4Runner to be surprisingly light and responsive for a truck-based SUV.
 For general use, the powerful and more fuel-efficient V6 was satisfactory, but the torquey V8 was useful for towing, and it was also more refined.
 As expected, this 4Runner shined off-road.
 On the downside, it provided less cargo space than most of its midsize competitors, and the optional third-row seat didn't fold completely flat and offered limited legroom.
 Also, the 4Runner's utilitarian roots produced trucklike body motions at times.

-The third-generation 4Runner was sold from 1996-2002.
-It came in three trims -- base, SR5 and Limited.
+The third-generation 4Runner was sold from 1996 to 2002.
+It came in three trims — base, SR5 and Limited.
 It looked great but lacked power, and it also had a hefty price tag.
 Depreciation has neutralized much of the price premium, however, and this 4Runner still holds its value quite well, which is advantageous when it comes time to sell.